 Select the Brush Tool (B) and set the Foreground color to

 #aeaeae.
 Right click to set the Brush options.
 Set the Size to 500 px and the Hardness to 100%.
-Brush over the centre of the page.
+Brush over the center of the page.

 While selecting the layer with the brush stroke, head over to Filter > Blur > Motion Blur.
 Depending on the Distance we set, we will either get a blur that is barely there or one that maintains the original shape we started with.
 I will maintain the Angle of -50 and set the Distance to 531.
 Click OK.